a1v0/northwind/README.md

 You can install an MSSQL version of Northwind [here](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).
 (The database is a little inconsistent in its use of data types for IDs, so beware.)

 You will also need to install Entity Framework.

+## Bugs

+The `/Order` endpoint doesn't work for reasons I haven't yet been able to figure out.
+There's something wrong with the foreign key of `Shipper` in that table.